-1 Here we focus on the interpretation of 2D 1 H (proton) $T{1} - T{2}$ relaxation correlation data as a probe of 2 adsorbate identity and interfacial dynamics.
+1 Here we expand the interpretation of 2D H (proton) $T_1 - T_2$ relaxation correlation data as a probe of 2 adsorbate identity and interfacial dynamics.
 Such measurements are particularly advantageous in the 3 presence of multiple fluids, with differences in observed relaxation times - often by an order of magnitude or 4 more - facilitating distinction between components.
-An established example of this phenomenon is the characterisation of hydrocarbon-bearing shale rocks,^{37,38} wherein the contributions of oil, gas and bituminous 5 hydrocarbons are often readily identified.
-As first demonstrated by Weber et al., 39 this concept is also 6 7 extensible to the observation of competitive displacement processes, wherein the relative populations of 8 correlation peaks associated with different liquids may be followed simultaneously to provide insight into 9 displacement kinetics.

-10 In this work, the concept that multiple fluids within the same porous material can present distinct relaxation 11 correlation populations is extended to the realisation and interpretation of relaxation data associated with a 12 single probe fluid exhibiting multiple observable nuclear spin relaxation environments.
-Specifically, through 13 the exploitation of a series of short-chain alcohols and carboxylic acids imbibed within a model mesoporous 14 silica, we demonstrate for the first time that a wide range of polar-protic adsorbates exhibit discrete proton 15 relaxation characteristics associated with their different hydrogen-bearing moieties.
-We find that such 16 observations facilitate clear spectroscopic distinction between alkyl and hydroxyl groups without the need for chemical shift analysis.
-Further motivated by the discovery of a correlation between relaxation characteristics 17 18 and adsorbate acidity, we provide a clear rationalisation for the observed functional group-specific surface 19 relaxation phenomena in terms of interfacial proton exchange dynamics.
+An established example of this phenomenon is the characterisation of hydrocarbon-bearing shale rocks, wherein the separate contributions of oil, gas and 5 6 bituminous hydrocarbons are often readily identified.
+In this work, the concept that multiple fluids within the 7 same porous material can present distinct relaxation correlation populations is extended to the realisation 8 and interpretation of relaxation data associated with a single probe fluid exhibiting multiple observable 9 nuclear spin relaxation environments.
+Specifically, through the exploitation of a series of short-chain alcohols 10 and carboxylic acids imbibed within a model mesoporous silica, we demonstrate for the first time that a wide 11 range of polar-protic adsorbates exhibit discrete proton relaxation characteristics associated with their 12 different hydrogen-bearing moieties.
+Such observations facilitate clear spectroscopic distinction between the alkyl and hydroxyl groups of different adsorbates without the need for chemical shift analysis or selective 13 deuteration.
+Further motivated by the discovery of a correlation between relaxation characteristics and 14 15 adsorbate acidity, we provide a clear rationalisation for the observed functional group-specific surface 16 relaxation phenomena in terms of interfacial proton exchange dynamics.